-When chilly temperatures arrive, you want your Mobile, Alabama, home to be warm and inviting, but you don’t want to break the bank doing it.
-Here are a few ways you can help your heating system through the winter and create a comfortable environment without turning your thermostat to its highest setting.
+With winter temperatures here, you want your Mobile, Alabama, home to be warm and inviting, but you don’t want to break the bank doing it.
+Here are a few ways you can help your heating system create a comfortable environment without boosting your heating costs to new highs.

 Regularly Replace Your HVAC Filter

 Keeping an eye on your HVAC filter is perhaps the easiest way to help your heating system through the winter.
-When filters get choked with dust and other contaminants, airflow is blocked, and your heating system can’t breathe.
-Lack of air makes your furnace work harder than it should have to, leading to a greater likelihood of a breakdown.
+When filters become caked with dust and other contaminants, airflow is blocked, and your heating system can’t breathe.
+Lack of air makes your heating system work harder than it should, leading to a greater likelihood of a breakdown.

 Prep Your Home with Weatherizing